Skip to content

 What the notaire doesn’t do

-This is where international buyers are most often surprised.
+This is where overseas buyers are most often surprised.
 The notaire:

 • Does not negotiate on your behalf